Customer Service Culture: 7 Effective Ways to Build It [+ Examples]

 In this post, we'll review what a customer service culture is, how to build one, and review a few examples to inspire your own culture.

-Let's dive into the actionable steps you can take to create a strong customer service culture that puts the customer first.
+Now let’s dive into the actionable steps you can take to create a strong customer service culture that puts the customer first.

 1. Hire for culture.

-In fact, the most tangible thing you can do to create a positive customer service culture is hire people who embody your values.
+In fact, the most tangible thing you can do to create a positive customer service culture is to hire people who embody your values.

-When you're hiring employees, you should ask questions that go beyond experience and skills.
-Ask questions that help you determine if they'll not only embody your existing culture, but also add to it.
+When you’re hiring, you should look beyond experience and skills.
+Instead, ask questions that will help you determine if they’ll embody your existing culture and contribute to it.
+This means you should ask about the candidates’ values, teamwork experiences, problem-solving skills, and how they prioritize their work.

-This means that you should ask about the candidates' values, teamwork experiences, problem solving skills, and how they prioritize their work.
 Shannon Howard at The Predictive Index lists 20 questions you can ask to determine culture fit and culture add.

 2. Treat your employees well.